Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 set—three cards of the same rank (also referred to as trips).

-Seven-Card Stud—a popular poker game where each player receives seven cards and uses five to form their hand.
+Seven-Card Stud—a popular poker game in which each player receives seven cards and uses five to form their hand.
 Each player receives three cards initially—two face down and one face-up.
 The next three cards are dealt face-up and the final card face down.
 In contrast to Hold’em, there are no shared cards in a Stud game.
 Players may only use the cards they receive.

 showdown—the act of showing cards to determine the winner of a hand.

-side pot—a separate pot created after one player goes “all in.”
-Additional money wagered by the players who are not all in goes into the side pot.
-The person going all in cannot compete for the side pot (see all in).
+side pot—a separate pot created after one player goes “all-in.”
+Additional money wagered by the players who are not all-in goes into the side pot.
+The person going all-in cannot compete for the side pot (see all-in).

 slow-play—representing a strong hand as weak by not betting in order to disguise the strength.
 The opposite of bluffing.